aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

         in the STARTED status; this is likely due to failing to successfully call this API for an extended period of time.
         * `reason` is `CONCURRENT_MODIFICATION` -> Perform exponential backoff, and then retry.
         * Any other -> Unrecoverable error.
-Abort.
+Stop.
 Exit the application.
-    * Response: AccessDeniedException(403) -> Abort.
+    * Response: AccessDeniedException(403) -> Stop.
 Exit the application.
 The IAM Role on the Fleet lacks the required permissions.
-    * Response: ResourceNotFoundException(404) -> Abort; the Worker has been deleted from the service.
+    * Response: ResourceNotFoundException(404) -> Stop; the Worker has been deleted from the service.
     If a service would restart the application, then exit.
 Alternatively, go back to the [Worker Agent Startup](#worker-agent-startup-workflow) Workflow.
-    * Response: ValidationException(400) -> Abort.
+    * Response: ValidationException(400) -> Stop.
 Exit the application.
 The request was malformed, so the Worker Agent has a bug.

 Note: We recommend that the Worker Agent watch for SIGTERM or EC2 Spot Interruption, and transition to a